 Why is nominal thickness (wall thickness) important?

-As a by-product of the inherit strength of Ductile iron pipe, it is very capable of being laid in any of the trench types shown.
+As a by-product of the inherent strength of Ductile iron pipe, it is very capable of being laid in any of the trench types shown.
 With the noted exception that 14-inch and larger pipe should only be used in a trench type other than Type 1.

 Example: